Application

 • Root Application Path: base folder in which the application resides in your repository

-• Build Mode: choose between Docker or Buildpack.
+• Build and deploy: configure your Dockerfile location.
 For more information, go to this section

 If you want to deploy an application from a Container Registry you will have to select: